My account Basket

 Recognises exceptional teachers and lecturers at universities, colleges, and research institutions worldwide who bring innovation and research insight to preparing the next generation of insect scientists

-Eligibility for nomination: Open to educators at universities, research institutions, and adult/lifelong learning institutions worldwide.
+Nominations open to educators at universities, research institutions, and adult/lifelong learning institutions worldwide.

 Image of Juan Carlos Cambronero-Heinrichs, winner of the RES Award for Student Science Communication 2023